14 Quick Stress Relievers For Women (Not Exercise or Sleep!)

 11. Tense Up To Calm Down.

-Progressive muscle relaxation is a helpful way to release tension when you’re experiencing stress and is one of the powerful stress relievers for women.
+Progressive muscle relaxation is a helpful way to release tension when you’re experiencing stress and is one of the most powerful stress relievers for women.

 We’ll start with your toes and then repeat these steps as you work up your body, tensing all of the muscles up to your head: